FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Post the specs for review on #specs.
 - [ ] Callout major status changes when the draft enters a new status.
 - [ ] Specs should be updated forever unless there is documentation that exists.
 Then a spec can be a diff on the documentation.
+- [ ] Can the work be done in iterations or phases?
+If so you might want to indicate priority on things within the spec or consider splitting up the spec.